Freiling87/CCU/CCU/Scratchpad.md

 ###			C	All wall-type gibs
 Include sound effect where applicable, like with glass
 ###			C	Ungibbable
-##		H	Hire Duration
+##		C	Hire Damage Tolerance
+###			C	Anyweather
+Hiree will leave if a Hostile sees them
 ###			C	Fairweather
 Hiree will leave if they're damaged in combat
 "I didn't sign up for this!
 You're nuts!"
-###			C	Faithful
+###			C	Foulweather
-Hiree will never "Not feel too good" and quit.
+Hiree will never leave due to damage
+##		H	Hire Duration
-###			C	Homesickness Always
+###			C	Homesick
 Automatic Homesickness Killer
-###			C	Homesickness Never
+###			C	Homesuck
 Overrides Homesickness Killer
 ###			C	Permanent Hire
 ~8x normal hire price
-Does not affect damage threshold
-Removes homesickness killer, and allows infinite uses of skills.
+Allows infinite uses of skills.
+When "Not feeling too hot," they'll flee combat but not leave the party, if that's possible.
+P_AgentInteractions.
 ###			C	Permanent Hire Only
 As above, but removes the single-use hire option.
 ###			C	Start as Hired